Beginners Sim Racing Setup Advice – 2021 Updated

 Sound And Vision

 Consoles only support one screen.
-Yes, the PS4 has a virtual reality headset.
-To my knowledge, this VR headset does not work with the console racing games though.
+Yes, the Playstation has a virtual reality headset.
+To my knowledge, this VR headset does not work with console racing games.
 Therefore it does not provide a proper virtual reality experience that you can get with the PC.

 The limitations of this are that you do loose that peripheral vision when someone is racing right next to you.
 You can configure your controller buttons to look left or right slightly, that will help.

 Yes, it works but there are lots of issues with people getting motion sickness, struggling to get a clear image and with their face heating up.
 If you have a look around online you will see all kinds of hacks that people have done to include little fans to their VR headsets.

-Hopefully, with the next generation of console VR will become the mainstream option for racing games (because it is good when it works) but for now, just use your normal TV (like me).
+Hopefully, with the next generation of console VR will become the mainstream option for racing games.
+VR is good when it works, but, to get started, just use your normal TV.

-You might find that the rest of your family (and or neighbours) are not as into racing car engine sounds as you are?
+You might find that the rest of your family are not as into racing car engine sounds as you are?

 Personally I have run with headphones as a result for a long time.
 When you get into gaming online with your friends however, it helps massively to be able to talk with each other.